oldrios/lang_chain/README.md

 For more information and to enroll in the course, you can visit the [course page on Udemy](https://www.udemy.com/course/llamaindex-develop-llm-powered-applications-with-llamaindex).

-Embark on this learning journey to master LlamaIndex and unlock the potential of LLMs in your projects!
+Embark on this learning journey to master LlamaIndex and unlock the potential of LLMs in your projects!!